veekthoven/veekthoven/content/how-i-finally-created-my-personal-website.md

 ### Analytics

-Maybe this is an overkill, but I wanted to be seeing the analytics of the traffic I get.
-For that I used google analytics.
-For this, i used this https://github.com/nuxt-community/analytics-module.
+Maybe this is overkill, but I wanted to be getting extensive analytics of the traffic I get.
+For that, I used google analytics and this module: https://github.com/nuxt-community/analytics-module.

 ### Branded Emails

 You probably have noticed my email: [holla@veekthoven.com](mailto:holla@veekthoven.com).
-There are many services that offer this.
+Many services offer this.
 I went with Zoho.com.
 I’ve been using them for a while and I’ve not had any regrets.
 Their basic version is quite generous.
 Just 300NGN/month or $1/month.
-I highly recommend.
+I highly recommend it.

 ### Newsletter

 Something I always wanted to do was to build a newsletter email list.
-There’s no better time to do it than now that I have content to be sending to my subscribers.
+There’s no better time to do it than now that I have content to be sent to my subscribers.

 For this, I used convertkit.com.
 They also have a generous free-tier plan.
 That is what I am using.